human resources

 Subscribe

-With the widespread concern of Coronavirus, an unprecedented number of employees may soon be transitioning to remote work-from-home positions.
-While this new work arrangement may only be temporary, the following tips will help telecommuting employees remain engaged and stay on track with their work.
+Over the last few years, an unprecedented number of employees have transitioned to remote work-from-home positions.
+Whether this new work arrangement was intended to be temporary or permanent, the following tips will help your telecommuting employees remain engaged and stay on track with their work.

 Make sure your workspace functions efficiently for you and your work style.
 Treat your at-home work area as you would an office cubicle.
 Make your workspace a place where you can focus and do your best work.

-Stay focused on work throughout the day to maintain consistent productivity.
-Avoid online distractions, as well.
+Stay focused on work throughout the day to maintain consistent productivity and avoid online distractions.
 Limit the time spent on email, social media and websites unrelated to work.
-Set a timer on your phone or computer if necessary.
+If you need help moderating your break time, consider setting a timer on your phone.

 • What are you accomplishing in the office versus out of the office?